saadahmedscse/Android-Popup-Dialog/README.md

 PopupDialog.getInstance(this)
     .setStyle(Styles.STANDARD) //Required
     .setHeading("Logout") //Required
-    .setHeading("Are you sure you want to logout?
-This action cannot be undone") //Required .setPopupDialogIcon(R.drawable.ic_logout) //Required
+    .setHeading("Are you sure you want to logout?"+
+        " This action cannot be undone") //Required .setPopupDialogIcon(R.drawable.ic_logout) //Required
     .setCancelable(false) //Non-Required
     .showDialog(new OnDialogButtonClickListener() { //Required